 The 5 Steps to Co-parenting Success!
 Workshop is a 3-hour live session working with groups of 8 separated parents to help them understand how best to avoid conflict through the creation of a Co-parenting Framework based on DU’s experience of working on over 900 cases.
 Find out more.

-DAVE is a Domestic Abuse Victim Empowerment service providing confidential advice, impartial support, and advocacy for male victims of domestic abuse in Kent and Medway.
+DAVE is a Domestic Abuse Victim Empowerment service providing confidential advice, impartial support, and advocacy for male victims of domestic abuse in England and Wales.

-The Male Victim Domestic Abuse Service for Kent and Medway is a bespoke support service for male victims of domestic abuse and domestic violence including psychological, physical, sexual, financial, emotional abuse, and also coercive and controlling behaviour.
+The Male Victim Domestic Abuse Service for England and Wales is a bespoke support service for male victims of domestic abuse and domestic violence including psychological, physical, sexual, financial, emotional abuse, and also coercive and controlling behaviour.

 DAVE supports all men; with or without children.
 Find out more.